 - Talk about the future.
 People who are experiencing a mental illness may have feelings of hopelessness and have trouble seeing beyond their current state.

 - Be patient and don’t push for too much too soon.
 Understand that they have a legitimate medical condition and that recovery takes time.

 - Point out small signs of progress, such as saying, “I see you’re working in your garden again.”

 - Offer to go with them to medical appointments to provide support.

 - Don’t ignore or dismiss remarks about suicide.

-- Take immediate action if a friend or family member appears to be in crisis.
-Call the HELPline, a free crisis and suicide intervention hotline and referral service, at (951) 686-HELP(4357).
+Take immediate action if a friend or family member appears to be in crisis.
+Call the National Suicide Prevention Lifeline at (800) 273-8255 if someone you know is experiencing a suicidal or mental health crisis.
 The phone lines are answered by trained professionals available 24/7; the call is free and confidential.